Andy Minn, MD, PhD

 Philadelphia, Pennsylvania

-Immunotherapy harnesses the power of one’s own immune system to fight cancer.
-It is one of the most significant recent advances in cancer medicine and has been particularly successful in treating some lung cancer and melanoma.
+Immunotherapy harnesses the power of the immune system to fight cancer.
+It is one of the most significant recent advances in cancer medicine.
 For breast cancer, immune checkpoint blockade, which prevents cancer cells from suppressing the immune cells trying to fight them, has demonstrated activity for certain subtypes such as triple-negative breast cancers.
-Unfortunately, however, efficacy has not achieved what is seen in melanoma and lung cancer.
-Dr. Minn is working to discover why breast cancer is resistant to immunotherapy so that this promising treatment can benefit more breast cancer patients.
+However, efficacy has unfortunately been lower compared to cancers such as melanoma and lung cancer.
+Research is urgently needed to uncover why breast cancer is resistant to immunotherapy, how to make it more susceptible, and to leverage this knowledge to develop novel therapeutic strategies for patients.

-Dr. Minn is an Associate Professor in the Department of Radiation Oncology and Abramson Family Cancer Research Institute at the University of Pennsylvania.
-He received his MD and PhD from the University of Chicago, and finished his residency in radiation oncology and his post-doctoral training at Memorial Sloan-Kettering Cancer Center.
+Andy J. Minn, MD, PhD is a Professor in the Department of Radiation Oncology and an Investigator at the Abramson Family Cancer Research Institute at the University of Pennsylvania.
+He is also the Director of the Mark Foundation Center for Immunotherapy, Immune Signaling and Radiation and Project Member at the Parker Institute for Cancer Immunotherapy.
+He received his MD and PhD from the University of Chicago and completed his residency in radiation oncology and post-doctoral training at Memorial Sloan Kettering Cancer Center.

 2017